DZME: History

 In 2004, DZME adopted the Radyo Uno brand, coinciding with the acquisition of its Harris transmitter.

-In 2009, as part of its expansion, DZME relocated from its long-time Roosevelt Avenue site in Quezon City (now Fernando Poe, Jr. Avenue) to Victory Central Mall in Monumento, Caloocan.
+In 2009, as part of its expansion, DZME relocated from its long-time Roosevelt Avenue (now Fernando Poe Jr. Avenue) site in Quezon City to Victory Central Mall in Monumento, Caloocan.
 The former Roosevelt Avenue location now houses a Bank of the Philippine Islands branch.
 Concurrently, the development of regional affiliates strengthened its nationwide presence, leading to the launch of Like Radio.

 From November 2013 to January 2014, some of its programs (except for newscasts) were temporarily suspended and replaced with music fillers due to technical upgrades and the transfer of the studios to the OMM-Citra Building in Ortigas Center, Pasig.

 After Holy Week 2015, the Radyo Uno brand was dropped.
 Later, in the fourth quarter of 2016, DZME enhanced its programming lineup and revitalized its news division.
 The station also launched new programs while retaining a few of its old ones.